-If you elect coverage for yourself, you are also eligible for medical, dental and vision coverage for your eligible Dependents on the later of the day you become eligible for your own coverage or the day you acquire an eligible Dependent, either by marriage, birth, adoption or placement for adoption, but only if you have submitted a completed written enrollment form that may be obtained from the Trust Fund Office and provided the Plan’s required proof of Dependent status is received by the Trust Fund Office.
+If you elect coverage for yourself, your eligible dependents are also eligible for medical, dental and vision coverage on the later of the day you become eligible for your own coverage or the day you acquire an eligible Dependent, either by marriage, birth, adoption or placement for adoption, once you have submitted a completed an Enrollment Form and the Plan’s required proof of Dependent status to the Trust Fund Office.

 A Dependent may not be enrolled for coverage unless the Participant is also enrolled.
-Specific documentation to substantiate Dependent status will be required by the Plan.
+The Plan requires specific documentation to substantiate Dependent status.
 An eligible Dependent includes your lawful spouse or Qualified Domestic Partner, and your Dependent children.

 Adding or Removing Dependents